Jake McCarthy Player Props: Diamondbacks vs. Nationals

 Jake McCarthy At The Plate

-- McCarthy is hitting .187 with two doubles, a triple, a home run and eight walks.
+- McCarthy has two doubles, a triple, a home run and nine walks while hitting .191.

-- He has hit a home run in one of 28 games, and in 1% of his plate appearances.
+- He has homered in one of 29 games, and in 0.9% of his plate appearances.

-- McCarthy has driven in a run in four games this season (14.3%), including one multiple-RBI game.
+- In five games this year, McCarthy has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.